Inbibo/shift_docs/docs/reference/shift_catalogs/standard.md

 </figure>

 Formats the given template string by using the arguments provided.
-Two types of arguments can be specified, positional (list) or named (dict).
+Two types of arguments can be specified, positional (list) or named (dictionary).
 Outputs the formatted string.